Basic structure doctrine: Evolution of the doctrine

 The Supreme Court's position on constitutional amendments laid out in its judgements is that Parliament can amend the Constitution but cannot destroy its "basic structure".

+The doctrine was discussed at the VK4.0 conclave in Mumbai in January 2026.

 Recognition

 Aside from India, the basic structure doctrine has been adopted in a number of jurisdictions, and rejected in some others.

 Bangladesh

 The basic structure doctrine was adopted by the Supreme Court of Bangladesh in 1989, by expressly relying on the reasoning in the Kesavananda case, in its ruling on Anwar Hossain Chowdhary v.
 Bangladesh.
 However, Bangladesh is the only legal system to introduce this concept through constitutional provisions.
 Article 7B of the Constitution of Bangladesh introduced some parts of it as basic provisions of the constitution and referred to some others (which are not properly defined) as basic structure of the constitution and declares all of these as not amendable.

 Belize

 The basic structure doctrine was invoked by the Supreme Court of Judicature of Belize in Bowen v Attorney General in rejecting the Belize Constitution (Sixth Amendment) Bill 2008, which had sought to exclude certain deprivation of property rights from judicial review.
 The court recognised the fundamental rights granted by the constitution, respect for the rule of law and the right to the ownership of private property as basic features of the Belizean constitution, as well as the separation of powers, which Chief Justice Abdulai Conteh noted had been recognised by the Judicial Committee of the Privy Council in Hinds v The Queen (which was not a constitutional amendment case) as implicit in Westminster model constitutions in the Caribbean Commonwealth realm.

 The Supreme Court affirmed the doctrine in British Caribbean Bank Ltd v AG Belize and struck down parts of the Belize Telecommunications (Amendment) Act 2011 and Belize Constitution (Eighth) Amendment Act 2011.
 The amendments had sought to preclude the court from deciding on whether deprivation of property by the government was for a public purpose, and to remove any limits on the National Assembly's power to alter the constitution.
 This was found to impinge on the separation of powers, which had earlier been identified as part of the basic structure of the Belizean constitution.

 On appeal, the Court of Appeal reversed the decision of the Supreme Court, ruling that "the so-called basic structure doctrine is not a part of the law of Belize and does not apply to the Belize Constitution".